Griffith University is pleased to host the GLO@Logan Entrepreneurial Innovation Challenge

 Invitation to mentor

-We are seeking mentors to share their expertise in this unique initiative and elevate the Logan and Redlands regions, along with the next generation of entrepreneurs.
+We are seeking mentors to share their expertise in this unique initiative and elevate the Logan and Redlands regions, along with the next generation of entrepreneurs in 2020.

 Participating in the challenge will signify your organisation’s commitment to strengthening economic and social development in regional Australia.